SuhasBharadwajK/kalpAntaram/smRtiH/manuH/gangAnatha-bhAShyAnuvAdaH/01_praveshaH/044_aNDAjAH_paxiNaH.md

 title = "044 अण्डाजाः पक्षिणः"

 +++
-**(verses 12.42-44)**

-‘*Cāraṇas*’—dancers, singers, pimps, and so forth.

-‘*Suparṇas*’—a particular kind of birds.

-The epithet ‘*despised*’ is to be construed with ‘*Śūdras*,’—*i.e*., those *Śūdras* who disregard the Brāhmaṇas, poach upon their livelihood, and are characterised by haughtiness, vanity, and such qualities.
-Such injurious persons as thieves and others are also included among the^(‘)*despised*.’—(42-44)
+‘*Crocodiles*’—includes the Porpoise and the rest;—‘*Kacchapāḥ*’ are the Tortoises;—‘*other animals of similar kinds’—i.e*., wizards (lizards?) and the like, which are ‘*terrestrial*,’ born on land, and such others of similar kinds as are ‘*aquatic*’ born in water; such, for instance, as conches and the rest.—(44)